HDFGroup/hsds/docs/kubernetes_install_aws.md

 To scale up or down the number of HSDS pods, run:
 `kubectl scale --replicas=n deployment/hsds` where n is the number of pods desired.

+Note: Running two or more pods may result in inconsistent "read after write" results.

 Building a docker image and deploying to ECR
 --------------------------------------------